open-s4c/demo-asplos24/README.md

 One possible outcome of "fixing" `ringbuf.h` might be what is in `ringbuf_spsc_plain.h`.
 You can change the include path inside `ccat.c` to use this file instead of `ringbuf.h`.
-This implementation should work on x86 machines, and the script will not terminate.

-TODO: script should gracefully terminate after a timeout.
+This implementation should work on x86 machines, and the script will terminate after a number of iterations without reporting errors.

 ---

 ### Issue 2: Ring buffer does not work on weak memory

-If you have access to some machine with weak memory consistency, such as a Raspberry Pi 4, you can try running `ccat` with `ringbuf_spsc_plain.h`.
+If you have access to some machine with weak memory consistency such as a Raspberry Pi 4, you can try running `ccat` with `ringbuf_spsc_plain.h`.

-> Note: These issues should also be reproducible on several Arm-based smartphones as well as on Apple M1-3 processors.
+> Note: These issues should also be reproducible on several Arm-based smartphones as well as on Apple M* processors.

-When running on such system, `ccat` might corrupt `monalisa.jpg` in similar ways as int the first experimet.
-The reason is that the CPU can reorder memory accesses, reverting the fixes introduced when going from `ringbuf.h` to `ringbuf_spsc_plain.h`.
+When running on such system, `ccat` might corrupt `monalisa.jpg` in similar ways as in the first experimet.
+The reason is that the CPU can optimize the execution by reordering memory accesses, practically reverting the fixes introduced in software when going from `ringbuf.h` to `ringbuf_spsc_plain.h`.

-To fix the reordering issues, we **must** use atomic operations.
+To limit the hardware optimizations (as well as compiler optimization) that may reorder memory accesses of synchronization, we must use atomic operations on every racy access and possibly memory barriers.
 The file `ringbuf_spsc.h` contains the same implementation but now using atomic operations from [libvsync](https://github.com/open-s4c/libvsync) on every racy access.
+Each atomic operation has the strongest memory ordering (seq_cst) by default, which disables all relevant hardware optimizations.

 ---